Personalized Dog Leashes

 Personalized dog leashes make for fun and easy projects!

-There are many ways to add a personal touch to a leash by gluing or sewing on items to an existing nylon lead.
+There are many ways to add a personal touch to a store bought leash by gluing or sewing on items to an existing nylon lead.
 Some examples include charms, fabric paint, embroidery, or rhinestones.

 You can also experiment with fibers and fabrics to make a leash from scratch.
 This page focuses on directions to make a dog leash out of woven yarn.

-I developed my own technique for braiding the leash shown at left using two contrasting colors.
+I developed my own technique for braiding the leash in two contrasting colors shown in the photo.

-I also created a matching unique collar design, using another type of custom weave.
+I also created a matching unique collar design, using a different type of custom weave.

 This leash is recommended for small dogs only - up to 25 lbs.